 A 30 minute drive to the south of Watersmeet is Eagle River, WI.
 It is a tourist oriented town with a lot of gift and craft shops as well as some antique shops.
 They have a movie theatre, bowling alley, mini golf course, go-cart track and several fast food restaurants and supper clubs to choose from if you prefer to eat out.
 Eagle River is also home to the World's Champion Snowmobile Derby

-Twenty miles to the south of Eagle River is Rhinelander, WI There is a super Wal-Mart, Kohl's.
+Twenty miles to the south of Eagle River is Rhinelander, WI.
+There is a Super Wal-Mart, Kohl's.
 Shopko, JC Penney, as well as many of the traditional types of stores that larger towns have.
 Rhinelander also boasts several good restaurants and supper clubs for your eating enjoyment.
 There are antique shops, gift shops, golf courses, parks, and theme attractions.
 Rhinelander is also Home of the Hodag.
+AIRPORT

 Approximately 55 miles to the west of Watersmeet is Ironwood, MI, which also has some antique shops.
-Ironwood has a large K Mart, soon to be opened Super Wal-Mart, a movie theatre and several fast food eating establishments.
+Ironwood has a large K Mart, Super Wal-Mart, a movie theatre and several fast food eating establishments.
+AIRPORT

 For those who love nature's scenery, be sure to visit beautiful Bond Falls, a Michigan State Scenic Site and very popular place for anyone visiting the area.
 It is located in Paulding, MI., which is 9 miles north and a right turn on Bond Falls road for about 4 1/2 miles.
 It is handicap accessible and a wondrous site to behold.
 Further to the east of Bruce Crossing, 6 1/2 miles on M 28, is Agate Falls, also a beautiful waterfall and Michigan State Scenic Site.